oliversturm/react-and-co/docs/presentation.md

 ## Agenda

-- A success story
+- The React Success Story
-- React - Do we need the basics?
+- Starting with the Basics
-- Functional React
+- Trend and Future: Functional React
-- Redux
-- Routing
-- Sagas

 ---

-## A Success Story
+## The React Success Story

-.svg-light-width[
+.svg[
 ![Download stats from npmtrends.com](angular-react-vue.png) ]

 ---

-## License trouble?
+## License Trouble?

 - React licensing used to be "BSD + Patents"
 - Never mind what that means, it's now standard MIT